-- Personal details (i.e. name, contact email, nationality etc.) - Project information (project titles; summaries); - Funding (training grant the funding is drawn from; fees; stipend; any co-funding; dates for start, end and expected submission); - Where the student is being trained (university, department, supervisor name); - Project partners (any industrial sponsors etc).
+- Personal details (i.e. name, contact email, nationality, prior qualifications etc.) - Project information (project titles; summaries); - Funding (training grant the funding is drawn from; fees; stipend; any co-funding; dates for start, end and expected submission); - Where the student is being trained (university, department, supervisor name); - Project partners (any industrial sponsors etc); - Post-award information (final degree awarded; first postdoctoral post).

-The administration team will be in touch by email (in Sept/Oct of your first year - assuming you register in Sept) with a request for the required project information, and more details of what is required by when.
+The administration team will be in touch by email (in September/October of your first year - assuming you register in September) with a request for the required project information, and more details of what is required by when.
 Every subsequent year we will ask you to update/refine your research project abstract, and provide us with additional award information - including details (dates, place, purpose) of fieldwork, institutional visits, placements, and/or research/external collaborations with private, public, or civic society sectors.